Mom Core and Control Β· Thrive Family

 You want to feel strong again.
 You also want someone to actually understand what your body needs right now.

-You are 6 weeks to 18 months postpartum.
+However far postpartum you are β€” six weeks or several years β€” if your doctor has cleared you to exercise, this is for you.
 The workouts you used to love feel wrong now, and you cannot explain why.

 You want strength back, but you are nursing, sleep-deprived, and you do not have time to drive somewhere that will not let you bring your kid.